-Sodium Bicarbonate or commonly known as baking soda is a household product that is used in cleaning or baking, and it helps to eliminate odours.
+Sodium bicarbonate, commonly known as baking soda, is a household product that is used in cleaning or baking, and it helps to eliminate odours.
 People usually use it as an alternative to brushing teeth instead of toothpaste.
-Actually, most toothpaste firms are using sodium bicarbonate as an ingredient component in manufacturing toothpaste.
+Actually, most toothpaste firms are using this ingredient in manufacturing toothpaste.
 So, does that mean it’s totally safe for your oral health?
 Is baking soda good for your teeth?

 It’s common knowledge that when you brush your teeth with baking soda, it helps with teeth whitening.
 When it comes in touch with water, baking soda forms an alkaline solution that releases free radicals that help whiten teeth.
 A bright pearly white is formed when the plaque around the enamel is erased.
 Most plaques are due to the foods or drinks we consume, such as tea, coffee or tobacco—thus the teeth discolour.

-Apart from teeth whitening, sodium bicarbonate helps to prevent tooth decay, cavity formation and gum diseases.
+Apart from teeth whitening, sodium bicarbonate helps prevent tooth decay, cavity formation and gum disease.
 Do you have bad breath?
 Baking soda will fight it by balancing acidic levels of residual foods.
-Is your mouth affected with ulcers?
-To ingest your meal in peace, use baking soda to neutralize the acidity of the ulcers when combined with water.
+Is your mouth affected by ulcers?
+To ingest your meal in peace, use baking soda to neutralise the acidity of the ulcers; simply combine baking soda with water.

-When a person brushes teeth with baking soda on a daily basis, they are prone to damage their enamel.
-A tooth is a living thing thus damaging the coating leads to tooth decay.
+When you brush your teeth with baking soda on a daily basis, you are prone to damage your enamel.
+A tooth is a living thing thus damaging the coating leads to cavities.

-Due to its abrasive properties, it causes severe damage to the gum which can result in bleeding.
-It is the same properties that cause the damage in enamel.
-Thus it should be used less to prevent erosion of the dental formula.
+Due to its abrasive properties, baking soda may cause severe damage to the gum which can result in bleeding.
+It is the same properties that cause the damage to enamel.
+Thus it should be used less to prevent enamel erosion and gum damage.